 Go back to the beginning of the section you are working on and use your fingernail to press the trim tape against the end of the beltline trim so you have a reference line to cut along.
 Utilize your x-acto knife and carefully cut along this edge.

 Continue around your Subaru until you've covered and trimmed each section of the beltline.

 Once you've finished applying and trimming all the sections of the beltline, go back around and address any areas that may need extra attention.
 If you have a microfiber-edged squeegee, it is a great tool to help press down the blackout tape into any sharp edges and push air bubbles to the side.
 For pesky bubbles that won't squeegee out, use the tip of your x-acto blade and pierce the edge of the bubble.
 Then use your squeegee to gently push the air from the bubble toward the tiny hole and it should clear right up.
-As the car is more exposed to warm weather, any small wrinkles and bubbles should clear up as the vinyl shrinks a bit from the heat.
+As the car is more exposed to warm sunny weather, any small wrinkles and bubbles should clear up as the vinyl shrinks a bit from the heat.